Posts

 Val Paliy

-The official guide on how to deploy your website to Netlify, which can be found here, explains the required steps:
+The official guide on how to deploy your website to Netlify for static site hosting and continuous deployment, which can be found here, explains the required steps for modern web development workflows:

 • Step 1: Add Your New Site.
-Creating a new site on Netlify is simple.
+Creating a new site on Netlify for your web development project is simple and perfect for software engineering teams looking for scalable cloud hosting solutions.

-• Step 2: Link to Your GitHub (or supported version-control tool of choice)
+• Step 2: Link to Your GitHub or GitLab repository (or supported version-control tool of choice) for automated deployments

 • Step 3: Authorize Netlify.